Skip to main content

 Why Is Salmon Orange, Pink, or Red?
 A Nutritional and Environmental Insight

-People often ask: Why is salmon orange?
-Why is salmon pink?
-Why is salmon red?
+People often ask: Why is salmon orange, why is salmon pink, and why is salmon red?
 The answer depends on the type of salmon, its environment, and its feeding habits.

-- Red salmon, such as sockeye, eat large quantities of astaxanthin-rich organisms, which results in their vivid, ruby flesh.
+• Red salmon, such as sockeye, eat large quantities of astaxanthin-rich organisms, resulting in deeper tones.

 For culinary inspiration that celebrates this variety, visit our collection of salmon recipes.